-- The High School student activity records are not maintained or reviewed in a summary form that tracks the total activity of all accounts.
-Tracking activity in total would aid in the reconciliation of activity records to checking account bank statements and the savings account maintained by the Town Treasurer. - None of the student activity fund records reconcile to the total of both checking and savings account bank statements.
-Each month, book-keepers should reconcile their overall records.
-This will reduce the risk that errors and irregularities go unnoticed. - Student activity fund bookkeepers' requests for transfers from savings to checking accounts are not based on actual disbursements.
+• The High School student activity records are not maintained or reviewed in a summary form that tracks the total activity of all accounts.
+Tracking activity in total would aid in the reconciliation of activity records to checking account bank statements and the savings account maintained by the Town Treasurer.

+- The student activity fund records at two schools do not reconcile to the total of both checking and savings account bank statements.
+Each month, bookkeepers should reconcile their overall records to bank statements and to the Town Treasurer's records.
+This will reduce the risk that errors and irregularities go unnoticed.
+Proper account reconciliations should consist of reconciling the bank statement balance, net of outstanding checks and deposits in transit, to activity records. - Student activity fund bookkeepers' requests for transfers from savings to checking accounts are not based on actual disbursements.
 Transfer requests from savings accounts to checking accounts should be based on recent disbursements from the checking account to replenish balances to School Committee set limits.
+Additionally, savings account activity should be monitored by the schools.